getmeanand/customer_statement_processor/README.md

  4. Set your default port number
  5. Build the project.
  6. Run the project.
- 7. Hit the URL : POST :  http://localhost:8181/uploadCustomerFiles
+ 7. Hit the URL in postman: POST :  http://localhost:8181/uploadCustomerFiles   (Multipart file import)
  8. customer_statements_processor starts validating the user files(xml,csv file from the user input),and
      process it.
  9. Finally we will get a responce about the failured records.
 We can fetch it and dissplay the required fields in the UI.